skit-ai/dialogy/README.md

     - "docs/chapter_on_mighty_sphinx"
     - "refactor/limbs_of_mummified_pharao"
     - "test/my_patience"
 - Make sure tests are added are passing.
-Run `make` at project root.
+Run `make test lint` at project root.
 Coverage is important aim for 100% unless reviewer agrees.

 ## Future
 - [ ] Duckling parsers and support.